iterative/ldb-resources/documentation/Command-summary.md

 3. `object_path` - any valid *fs* path NOT registered with `ADD-STORAGE`.
 The path can be fully qualified (down to objects), or reference a folder.
 When `ADD` is called on unregistered fs path, it expects annotations in default format and works in the following way:

   * If `object_path` is the workspace:
-      -  `ADD` will process updated annotations even without paired data objects (see `INSTANTIATE --annotations-only`)
+      -  `ADD` will process updated annotations even in absense of paired data objects (see `INSTANTIATE --annotations-only`)
-      -  `ADD` will ignore "preview" data objects (see `INSTANTIATE --preview`)
+      -  `ADD` will ignore data object previews (see `INSTANTIATE --preview`)

   * In all other cases:
-      - If previously indexed data objects are found, they are added to staged dataset, alongside with annotations
+      - If previously indexed data objects are found, they are added to staged dataset, alongside with their annotations
-      - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and then added to dataset.
+      - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and then added.
       - If new objects (unknown to LDB) are found but no `read-add` storage configured, `ADD` command fails.

 *Use case:*